numbas/editor/docs/question/parts/multiple-choice.rst

         "All-or-nothing" means that the student is awarded the :term:`Maximum marks` available if their selection exactly matches the marking matrix, and zero marks otherwise.
         This marking method is suitable for situations where the student must exactly match a certain pattern, and there is no meaningful "partially correct" answer.

-    Number of display columns
-        For :term:`choose one from a list` and :term:`choose several from a list` parts, this dictates how many columns the choices are displayed in.
-        If 0, the choices are displayed on a single line, wrapped at the edges of the screen.

     Selection type
         For :term:`match choices with answers` parts, "One from each row" means that the student can only select one answer from each row and "Checkboxes" means that the student can select any number of choice-answer pairs.